Who We Serve

 Ladies Who Lunch

-Middle school aged girls are paired with a JA Gulfport member, who spends an hour of one-on-one time each month during lunch.
+Middle school aged girls are paired with a Junior Auxiliary of Gulfport member, who spends an hour of one-on-one time with them each month during lunch.
 JA members form close bonds while mentoring young girls throughout the course of the school year.
-The undivided attention the young girls receive each week is invaluable and gives them an outlet to voice their feelings without fear of judgment or ridicule and receive support and advice.
+The undivided attention the young girls receive each week is invaluable and gives them an outlet to voice their feelings without fear of judgment and receive support and advice.
+Members focus on fostering their self-esteem and confidence.

 Operation Christmas Cheer